drbean/edit/steve/bib.md

 % \setcitestyle{numbers}

 \renewcommand{\prebibhook}{%
-These are works used in the
-writing of this textbook.}
+The following works were used in the writing of this textbook.}

 \bibname